digiltd/oh-rtd-test/Insteon-PLM-Binding.md

        </productKey>
     </subcategory>

 Finding the Insteon product key can be tricky since Insteon has not updated the product key table (http://www.insteon.com/pdf/insteon_devcats_and_product_keys_20081008.pdf) since 2008.
-Sometimes a web search will turn up the category/subcategory/product key.
-If you absolutely cannot find the product key, make one up, starting with "F", like: F00.00.99.
+If a web search does not turn up the product key, make one up, starting with "F", like: F00.00.99.
 To avoid duplicate keys, find the highest fake product key in the categories.xml file, and increment by one.

 The features referenced in the categories.xml file (e.g. GenericDimmer) are defined in the file device_features.xml, which defines the message handlers that run when Insteon messages with different "cmd" codes arrive.
 The feature definition also specifies the command handlers which translate openHAB commands into insteon messages.